LAWS5250 Foundations of International Commercial Law

 - Students are able to (1) identify the main traits of commercial legal regulation and its primary problems; (2) critically evaluate the concept of global commercial law, harmonisation and uniform international law, and its key challenges; (3) analyse the issues of regulation in commercial law, and the interplay between law and business in commerce; and (4) identify, describe and interpret issues of documentary trade, and the implications of party autonomy in commercial law.

-- Typically this unit is assessed in the following ways: (1) tutorial group oral presentations and (2) research essay.
+- Indicative assessments in this unit are as follows: (1) tutorial group oral presentations and (2) research essay.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - This unit is delivered both in person and online.
 Students must attend every face to face session 2:00pm to 4:00pm.

 Monday 25 February to Friday 1 March.
 During this week it is expected that students will also complete up to 6 hours per day (again made up) of online work.
 Refer to the timetable website for further information.

 - Students must attend every day of this intensive.

 Please refer to the timetable website for session times and venues.

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.

 - All students are responsible for identifying when they need assistance to improve their academic learning, research, English language and numeracy skills; seeking out the services and resources available to help them; and applying what they learn.
 Students are encouraged to register for free online support through GETSmart; to help themselves to the extensive range of resources on UWA's STUDYSmarter website; and to participate in WRITESmart and (ma+hs)Smart drop-ins and workshops.